-On 26 March 2024, the Board of Directors approved the results of the Board Evaluation for the 2023 financial year.
+On 24 March 2025, the Board of Directors approved the results of the Board Evaluation for the Financial Year.

 The activity was carried out through the completion by each Director of a questionnaire concerning the size, composition, functioning and organisation of the Board of Directors as a whole.
-On the other hand, no individual interviews were conducted by an external advisor; in fact, since this was the first year of the new Board of Directors' mandate, the assistance of an advisor was not deemed necessary.
-The results of the Board Evaluation activity were summarised in aggregate form in a Report, first analysed by the Appointments and Remuneration Committee and, subsequently, by the Board of Directors.
+Individual interviews by an external advisor, however, were not carried out.
+The results of the Board Evaluation were summarised in aggregate form in a Report, first analysed by the Appointments and Remuneration Committee and, subsequently, by the Board of Directors.

-The opinion expressed by the Directors was particularly positive, as a widespread and shared appreciation emerged for the effective functioning and organisation of the work of the Board of Directors, as well as its composition and size.
-In particular, the balanced nature of the Board of Directors in terms of professionalism, skills and experience in different areas was highly appreciated, considered functional to ensuring a complete and productive discussion in the Board of Directors.
+The opinion expressed by the Directors was particularly positive, as a widespread and shared appreciation emerged for the organisation of the work of the Board of Directors, the role and responsibilities assigned to the Directors, as well as its composition and size.
+In particular, the structure of the Board of Directors in terms of the balance between Executive, Non-Executive and Independent Directors was evaluated very positively.
+Also appreciated was the management of Board meetings by the Chair, who facilitated the deliberative process and ensured adequate space for each Director to freely express his or her opinion.